arduino/docs-content/content/hardware/04.pro/shields/portenta-vision-shield/tutorials/getting-started-camera/content.md

 ### 5. Upload the Sketch

-Select the right serial port on your IDE and upload the Arduino sketch to your H7.
+Select the right serial port on your IDE and upload the Arduino sketch to your Portenta H7.
 After a successful upload, run the `CameraViewer.pde` sketch in Processing.
 You should be able to see the rendered camera output on the Processing canvas.

 ![Camera output on Processing](assets/vs_ard_frames_captured.png)

 ## Conclusion

-In this tutorial you learnt how to capture the frames from your Vision Shield's Camera and to visualize the  frames through Processing.
+In this tutorial you learnt how to capture the frames from your Portenta Vision Shield's Camera and to visualize the  frames through Processing.
 This knowledge can be useful for you to build and experiment simple computer vision applications for both outdoor and indoor environments.

 ### Complete Sketch
 The `CaptureRawBytes.ino` Sketch.